-This post is a practical guide to using Claude effectively and safely for medical literature search — covering prompt engineering principles, direct PubMed integration via Claude’s connectors, and a set of habits that make the difference between a reliable research assistant and a confident confabulator.
+This post is a practical guide to using Claude effectively and safely for medical literature search, covering prompt engineering principles, direct PubMed integration via the model’s connectors, and a set of habits that make the difference between a reliable research assistant and a confident confabulator.

 Understanding the mechanism helps you design better safeguards.

-Claude and other LLMs were trained on large corpora of text, including abstracts, preprints, and biomedical articles.
-The model learned statistical patterns across this corpus — but it does not have a live database connection, nor does it have an indexed, verifiable list of every paper ever published.
+LLMs like Claude were trained on large corpora of text, including abstracts, preprints, and biomedical articles.
+The model learned statistical patterns across this corpus, but it does not have a live database connection, nor does it have an indexed, verifiable list of every paper ever published.
 When asked to recall a specific citation, the model is performing pattern completion, not database retrieval.
-It “knows” that papers about tacrolimus nephrotoxicity exist and roughly what they look like, so it generates one — sometimes real, sometimes a convincing chimera of several real papers fused together.
+It “knows” that papers about tacrolimus nephrotoxicity exist and roughly what they look like, so it generates one: sometimes real, sometimes a convincing chimera of several real papers fused together.

 The three most common failure modes are: